dt-demos/pitometer-web-service/README.md

 DYNATRACE_APITOKEN: Your APIToken value
 ```

-2. deploy the application with optional <appname> using this command
+2. deploy the application with optional name using this command
 ```
 cf push <appname> -f manifest.yml
 ```